nhr/znc-cluster-app/README.md

-# znc-base-image
+# znc-cluster-app
-ZNC base image for cluster deployments.
+[ZNC](http://znc.in) app image and associated templates for cluster deployments.